Odiegenx/3sem-assignments-Patrick-cph-pf73/week03/README.md

 # Assignment Readme Guidelines

 ## Overview

-- Your name
+- Patrick Fabrin
-- which assignment are included
+- This should be my completed assignment for week 3.
-- which one are completed and which one are not
+- everything should be completet and the tests for the different assignments are in the test folder.

 ## Friday presentation
 - add the friday presentation into the weekly folder